 This version looks very similar to last year other than a few changes, which I’ve noted below.
 I also updated the art (with picture study aids to come) and composer schedule to reflect the AO selections, but other than that, it’s untouched.
 I was going to make other changes also but decided that last year worked so well for us that it was probably best to leave it as is.
 Feel free to change it as you see fit, inserting other books, leaving sections out, whatever you need to do.
-When I first made this, it was actually a hodge-podge of a few other curricula I found online as well as some things that I wanted to include.
 Make it fit your family’s needs rather than the other way around. 😊

 I want to emphasize before diving into the actual curriculum that Charlotte Mason did not recommend any type of formal education for children before the age of six.